 Pain from cancer can come from multiple sources including chemotherapy, radiation therapy, surgery to treat the cancer, as well as the tumor itself.
-A tumor can press against bones, nerves, and internal organ causing a chronic ache that never seems to go away.
+A tumor can press against bones, nerves, and internal organs causing a chronic ache that never seems to go away.
 Cancer pain may also occur as a result of radiation and chemotherapy treatments, which can often trigger an uncomfortable burning sensation referred to as neuropathic pain.
 Wherever your pain is, we want to help you find relief.